aws/karpenter-provider-aws/designs/odcr.md

 1. We call CreateFleet API in certain raise conditions, resulting in an InsufficientCapacityError causing a reevaluation, with then a fallback to on-demand could be selected if Capacity Reservations not available

+## FAQ

+### What happens to instances when an ODCR expires?

+### What happens when a user changes their `capacityReservationSelectorTerms` and some instances are no longer in a selected ODCR?

+### How do we avoid over-launching instances

+## Appendix

+### Input/Output for CreateFleet with CapacityReservations

+[TODO: Fill in a section on the various results of calling CreateFleet with different ODCR inputs]